sciZer0/newdiscoveries/a/README.md

 <i>The Concept of Static Mechanical Work is explained in detail below in this article.</i>

-Also, in science, there is a lot of other fundamental errors which are obvious. <i>More on it below.</i>
+Also, in science, there is a lot of other fundamental errors which are obvious. <i>More on this below.</i>

 ## CONTEXT